 What Not to Bring

 Patient comfort is a primary concern at The Recovery Village Columbus Drug and Alcohol Rehab.
 However, recovery from addiction is the ultimate goal and each patient should be in an environment where they can focus on healing.
 Certain items combat the recovery process or create an unsafe environment for staff and residents.
 The items not permitted for use at the facility include:

 - Drugs and alcohol

 - Drug or alcohol paraphernalia

-- Products that contain alcohol, such as specific types of mouthwash and conditioner
+- Products that contain alcohol, such as hand sanitizer, conditioner and mouthwash

 - Vaporizers (vapes) or electronic cigarettes